 John McLean | Director

-John McLean joined MCP in 1985, becoming a Director in 1993.
+John McLean joined Morgan Carn Architects in 1985, becoming a Director in 1993.
 He has 32 years experience in architecture working with public and private sector clients.
 He spent his early career working as a project architect in the schools team before moving into master planning and mixed-use projects.

 John specialises in unlocking the potential of complex sites, often stalled by restrictive planning policies, neighbouring buildings, flood risk, financial viability and other constraints.
 As project architect and design team leader he has delivered a number of substantial mixed-use schemes in Brighton & Hove, Newhaven, Eastbourne, Southampton, Portsmouth, Weston Super Mare, Poole, and Bournemouth ranging from £2m to £60m.